 - Compact and foldable

 - Height adjustable

 Carbon / Steel

-An angle iron is a critical component of any high-quality welding bench frame.
+An angle iron is a critical component of any high-quality welding table frame.
 Angle irons are a metal piece with an L-shaped cross-section.
 The L-shape increases structural integrity and eliminates the possibility of flexing or bending.

-Because of the L-shaped profile, an angle iron is also a suitable option for the table’s legs.
+Because of the L-shaped profile, an angle iron is also a suitable option for the welding table’s legs.
 Some surfaces have angle iron frames around the sides as edge guides.

 Square steel tubing is widely used in welding table construction — either as structural reinforcement or as a mounting point for fittings like a vice.
 Square tubing can also be used for surface frames or guide rails.

 The square cross-section adds sufficient strength to the tube, and models featuring square tubing typically have a high load-bearing capacity.
 Square tubing is also widely regarded to be a better option for bench legs as they are sturdy and allows for easy height adjustment.

 As far as buying considerations are concerned, the quality of a welding table is perhaps the most significant.

 High-end construction and quality materials will maximize performance and ensure the longest possible lifespan.
 It will also ensure that your bench is functional in terms of safety, leveling, squaring, and measuring.